pingcap/docs/dashboard/dashboard-faq.md

 # TiDB Dashboard FAQ

 This document summarizes the frequently asked questions (FAQs) and answers about TiDB Dashboard.
-If the problem cannot be located or persists after you perform as instructed, contact PingCAP technical support for help.
+If a problem cannot be located or persists after you perform as instructed, contact PingCAP technical support for help.

 ## Access-related FAQ